Fair Commodity Taxation: Introduction

 Further back, there is a large and developed literature studying the incidence of excise taxes and their impact on consumer surplus in public finances (see \cite{fullerton2002tax} for a survey).
 We will not discuss our relation to every paper in this field, but a few are particularly related.
 First, in the absence of screening, several papers study the impact of excise taxes on welfare in environments with a single good (\cite{anderson2001efficiency}, \cite{anderson2001tax}, \cite{carbonnier2014incidence}, and \cite{dannunzio2020multipart}).
-Because our environment is separable, we are able to study the impact of excise taxes on welfare in the prescence of consumer private information, and provide a full characterization of the monopolist's optimal behavior.
+Because our environment is separable, we are able to study the impact of excise taxes on welfare in the presence of consumer private information, and provide a full characterization of the monopolist's optimal behavior.
 Second, there is work studying the impact of excise taxes in multi-good markets, including on prices and welfare (\cite{hamilton2009excise} and \cite{dannunzio2025ad}).
 We contribute to this literature by studying taxation of economies with many goods but separate monopolies.
 Finally, our supra-pricing result is similar in spirit to the result that monopolists' may oversupply quality relative to first best in two-sided markets (\cite{kind2008efficiency}), though we obtain it in a very different environment.

-Relatedly, we comment on a smaller literature that tries to ground redistributive motives for commodity taxes under different distortions in the market. \cite{Saez2002} showed commodity taxes can be optimal in an \citeauthor{atkinson1976design} world when wealth is positively correlated with income; further afield, \cite{AllcottLockwoodTaubinsky2018} and \cite{AllcottLockwoodTaubinsky2019} give a salience-based microfoundation for optimal commodity taxes, and explicitly allow the designer to have a redistributive motive.
-We contribute to this literature both by showing positive affiliation between goods amplifies the need for redistribution, and by computing the set of all tax policies on the fairness-efficiency frontier when good are independently distributed and the designer has a redistributive motive for consumer surplus.
+Relatedly, we comment on a smaller literature that tries to ground redistributive motives for commodity taxes under different distortions in the market. \cite{Saez2002} showed commodity taxes can be optimal in an \citeauthor{atkinson1976design} world when tastes are positively correlated with earning ability conditional on income; further afield, \cite{AllcottLockwoodTaubinsky2018} and \cite{AllcottLockwoodTaubinsky2019} give a salience-based microfoundation for optimal commodity taxes, and explicitly allow the designer to have a redistributive motive.
+We depart from this literature by (1) removing income taxes and (2) explicitly modeling a monopolistic seller.
+We contribute to this literature by showing positive affiliation between goods amplifies the need for redistribution, and by computing the set of all tax policies on the fairness-efficiency frontier when good are independently distributed and the designer has a redistributive motive for consumer surplus.

 Finally, we relate to the literature on stochastic orders.
 Our first main result gives an equivalence between three stochastic orders on the distribution of information rents, drawing heavily on past work on the supermodular order (\cite{meyer2012increasing}, \cite{meyer2015beyond}, and \cite{shaked2007stochastic} Chapter 10).